 The Destroid line quickly became obselete however when variable-technology was introduced.
 As such, Destroids became second-line units, assigned to garrison duties, riot control and more importantly, as mobile defensive weapons platforms for the SDF-1 Macross.

-100 bucks isn’t cheap by any means, but receiving the kit I think it’s well worth it.
+100 bucks isn’t cheap by any means, but after having a look at it, I think it’s well worth it.
 A peek inside the box are: all the parts in 2 ziplock bags wrapped with a thin foam sheet and a decal sheet.
 No instructions here.
 It’s a garage kit so the instructions have to be downloaded from Moscato’s website.

-I’m not really sure squeezing eveything into 2 ziplock bags is a good idea since there are some fine parts in the kit.
+I’m not sure squeezing everything into 2 ziplock bags is a good idea since there are some fine parts in the kit.
 In fact, those parts that are more fragile are put into a smaller ziplock bag which is itself put inside one of the 2 larger ones.

 Anyhow, the parts are on the whole very nicely done.
 Rivet counters will love the intricate details Moscato did on the sculpt since the whole mecha has finely done rivets all over.
 I love the small details included: extra threads on the sides of the feet, fine engraved panel lines along some of the parts, removable missiles on the shoulder missile pack and even clear parts for the canopy!

-Out of the box, the kit is meant to be a fixed pose model with brass rods working as pins but with some additional polycaps and joints from Kotobukiya, I’m sure some enterprising modeler can turn this into a fairly poseable kit.
+Out of the box, the kit is meant to be a fixed pose model with brass rods as pins but with some polycaps and joints parts, I’m sure some enterprising modeler can turn this into a fairly poseable kit.
 I plan to keep it fixed pose though.
 It also builds into a big bulky tank-looking mecha which is a very nice contrast to the more lithe and mobile Battroid Valkyrie.

-One of the cooler options for the Tomahawk is the modeler is given the choice to pose the torso missile covers either open or closed.
-The missiles themselves are very nicely done and to be honest, it will be a shame to model the Tomahawk with the covers closed.
+One of the cooler options for the Tomahawk is the the choice to pose the torso missile covers opened or closed.
+The missiles themselves are very nicely done and it will be a shame to model the Tomahawk with the covers closed.
 I haven’t made up my mind either way yet.